1-11: For Loops and State Variables

 In this case, we will look at how many time

 We are looking at two situations so we need two state variables.
-Again, we initialize the values of the state variables to 0 because 0 would be the correct answer if the conditions inside the if-else statement were FALSE for every day.
+Again, we initialize the values of the state variables to 0 because 0 would be the correct answer if the for loop never cycled (0 days checked means 0 days above 60 or below 50).

 tempGT60 = 0; # days with temperatures greater than 60